ambientWave/Odoo-Frontend-Backend-Customization/README.md

 # Controlling the visibilty of the create and edit buttons in a specific module based on some condition e.g. the status of inventory transfer
 This demonstartes customizations in the inventory module.
-The edit button would be visible only if the status of inventory transfer is set as "".
+The edit button would be visible only if the status of inventory transfer is not set as "done".

 ## Screenshots